Page Type: Mountain/Rock

-How To Get ThereFrom Phoenix drive north 33 miles to exit 233.
+From Phoenix drive north 33 miles to exit 233.
 Get off on the east side of the I-17 and visit the town of New River.
 Your peak is a mile or two to the southeast.
 It is the boldest peak near this exit.
 As with most Arizona peaks it is probably best to approach this one in the winter or spring.
 It might become an expedition in the summer!
 Regardless bring lots of water since desert mountains are dry places.
 The hike looks as if it is about a mile and rises 700 feet nearly all of the rise is in the last quarter mile.

-Access Issues?Gavilan may be on private land, or public, but I do not know.
+Gavilan may be on private land, or public, but I do not know.
 All around it's base, there are dirt roads built into the desert for development.
 Numerous "drug lord" homes have been built close to it.
 Currently, access does not seem to be an issue and so long as the mountain is respected it will probably continue to be accessible.
 This was not a grazing area, so there are no fences, nothing is posted, and any private landowner is not making their presence felt.
 I do not think this is or ever was BLM land, but it may have been AZ State Trust, and if is was, it has likely been sold to a developer.
 Regardless of the property ownership, the peak and hill see traffic, somewhat frequently.
 Over the years, trash from local billies has been left on it.
 Mostly beer bottles and the like, but there appears to be the sense in the area that this peak is public domain, if not literally public land.

 There are various ways to summit Gavilan.
 The two most common are the eastern slope, which ascends a modest class 2 talus slope, and a rough class 2 use trail on the northwest face.
 There is also the option of the western ridge.
-The western ridge is bar far the most exciting and challenging way to summit.
+The western ridge is by far the most exciting and challenging way to summit.
 It is surprisingly solid class 3, with various class 4 and 5 variations.
 Much of the looser rock has been cleaned away over the years by locals.
 If getting into uncomfortable terrain, there is a class 2 variation which bipasses the summit ridge to the north.